|Jackie Kirk Award|

 Call for Nominations: Jackie Kirk Award for Outstanding Book

 The Comparative and International Education Society (CIES) recognizes an outstanding book annually with the Jackie Kirk Award.
 This award was created in 2010 to honor the prolific professional life and deep commitment of Jackie Kirk to our field and to CIES.
 This award annually honors a published book that reflects one or some of the varied areas of expertise represented in Jackie Kirk’s areas of commitment, primarily gender and education and/or education in conflict (fragile states, post-conflict, peace education).
 Jackie Kirk was also committed to work on identity (particularly of girls and teachers), globalization as a context for local practice and visual participatory research methodologies.
 Furthermore, Jackie Kirk was professionally committed to encouraging dynamic and equitable collaboration between academics and practitioners, the global South and the global North, and comparative/ international educators and teachers on the ground.
 While the award will be granted primarily on the basis of the two main areas of commitment (gender and/or conflict), these additional areas of commitment will be used as a secondary set of criteria so that the award reflects the spirit of Jackie Kirk’s legacy.

-Nominations, along with executive summaries, for 2016 should be forwarded to Committee Chair, Dana Burde (email@example.com) by October 15, 2015.
+Nominations for the 2017 Annual conference, along with executive summaries, should be forwarded to Committee Chair, Nancy Kendall (email@example.com) by November 1, 2016.

 2015 Dana Burde, 2014, Schools for Conflict or for Peace in Afghanistan, Columbia University Press